EllyC20/The-BookStore-MS4/README.md

 **Colours**

 * I kept the colours of the site, consistent and subtle.
-None of the colours are too extreme, the colours flow together nicely and allow easy use of the site without overwhelming the user.
+The colours flow together nicely and allow easy use of the site without overwhelming the user.
+The colours hold positive connotations - yellow and green are associated as positive / success colours.

 ![Colours](readme_images/ms4_colours.png)

 **Font**

+* I used Roboto Mono for the body text, and Bebas Neue for headings, brand name or text that required attention.
+The two fonts go well together and I used Google Fonts to choose this pairing.
+They feel modern together and are not difficult to read on any screen size.

 **Images**

+* The home page has a carousel which showcases images related to the purpose of the site.
+These images show books, immediately informing the user of what the site does.
+They're comforting images for people who enjoy reading, showing a relaxing atmosphere such as a libary.

 <br>